rschramm9/MOTUS_KIOSK/documentation/6_KIOSK_SECURITY.md

 ### 1.0 - Keeping your Motus Kiosk secure.

-Your computer and  network IT staff may have concerns regarding allowing your MOTUS_KIOSK on their infrastructure or wifi network.
+Your computer and  network IT administrators may have concerns regarding allowing your MOTUS_KIOSK on the facilities infrastructure or wifi network.

 The application was developed to be run at a USFWS Nature Center on the Ankeny National Wildlife Refuge.
 The center is used as a classroom by local school groups, as a meeting room for local non-profit organizations, and for refuge events.
 Refuge staff are often not available on site to supervise so security against misuse is a top priority.